FanStory.com

 Diantha was quiet while she contemplated his words.

-"Love isn't measured by time, Diantha, and animals love with an abandon humans find hard to understand.
+"Love isn't measured by time, Diantha, and animals love with an abandon humans find hard to comprehend.
 Still, I understand your question.
 There was something more to this rescue than getting you away from your attacker.
-I don't think she liked her life's path any more than you liked yours."
+I don't think she liked her life's path any more than you did."

 "You mean she didn't want to be a racehorse?"

-"I think she wanted something more out of life.
+"I think she wanted something more out of life than running around a track."

 Diantha looked at Atrius and shook her head.
 What he said sounded absurd.
 "You act like she actually talked to you."

-Atrius stood perfectly still and met her eyes.
+Atrius met her eyes.
 "Do you find that difficult to believe?"

-Diantha returned the gaze.
+Diantha returned his gaze.
 "Well, it does seem unlikely."

 "As unlikely as being a Centaur?"